Javadyakuza/TIP3-Docs/Deployments/External/burn.md

 <span  :class="LLdis" style="font-size: 1.1rem;">

 ::: info
-Before we start to write our scripts we need to make a file named `05-burn-tip3.ts` in the `script` folder in the project root.
+Before we start to write our scripts we need to make sure that there is a file named `05-burn-tip3.ts` in the `script` folder in the project root.
 :::

 </span>